-Almost at the same time when Justice Party was steering the non-Brahmin agenda to the political central stage from Chennai, E.V.Ramaswami Naicker, who would be fondly revered as Periyar (great man), a congressman imprisoned during the 1921 non-cooperation campaign, was spearheading a social movement, known as “Self Respect Movement’ from a market town, Erode in the western Tamilnadu.
+Almost at the same time when Justice Party was steering the non-Brahmin agenda to the political center stage from Chennai, E.V.Ramaswami Naicker, who would be fondly revered as Periyar (great man), a congressman imprisoned during the 1921 non-cooperation campaign, was spearheading a social movement, known as “Self Respect Movement’ from a market town, Erode in the western Tamilnadu.
 Self Respect Movement urged the need to eliminate superstitions perpetuated in the name of religion, particularly Hinduism, and to eradicate differentiations based on birth.
-It believed that these goals could be accomplished through eliminating Brahmin priests, encouraging inter caste marriages, and by ending untouchability, and empowering woman.
-Self respect movement considered these are issues of high importance than political freedom.
+It believed that these goals could be accomplished through eliminating Brahmin priests, encouraging inter-caste marriages, and by ending untouchability, and empowering woman.
+Self-respect movement considered these are issues of high importance than political freedom.
 Periyar posed the question of what would happen to the oppressed castes in case of transfer of administration from the British to the Brahmin-dominated Congress.
-He went to the extend of calling August 15 1947 as a ‘Black day’.
+He went to the extent of calling August 15, 1947, as a ‘Black day’.

 Periyar was able to mobilize and galvanize the mass in a much bigger way than the Justice Party through public meetings, state level conferences, and journalistic propaganda.
-As he himself served in the Erode Municipality as Chairman, he had no difficulty in bring a few local congress leaders into the movement.
+As he himself served in the Erode Municipality as Chairman, he had no difficulty in bringing a few local Congress leaders into the movement.
 He was not shy in asking for the support of the rich non-Brahmins.
-The liberal social reform outlook of the Self respect movement attracted the youth and Periyar welcomed them and offered them leadership positions.
+The liberal social reform outlook of the Self-respect movement attracted the youth and Periyar welcomed them and offered them leadership positions.
 For example, when S.Guruswami, presided over a state level conference at Pattukkotai in 1929, he was only 23 years old.

 From Palaces to Street

-By 1929 Self respect movement possessed political assets in their agitational abilities and their anti Brahmin invective.
-Yet on the other hand, with the arrival of Gandhi in the Congress leadership and his visit to Tamilnadu in 1930, congress was gaining grounds.
+By 1929 Self respect movement possessed political assets in their agitational abilities and their anti-Brahmin invective.
+Yet on the other hand, with the arrival of Gandhi in the Congress leadership and his visit to Tamilnadu in 1930, Congress was gaining grounds.
 Justice Party sought the support of Periyar.
-In December 1938 Periyar was elected, when he was in jail for taking part in anti Hindi agitation, as the President of Justice Party, as Raja of Bobili resigned the post.
-He was unwilling to support the anti Hindi agitation because he was negotiating with the then Congress government on the tax to his estates.
+In December 1938 Periyar was elected, when he was in jail for taking part in anti-Hindi agitation, as the President of Justice Party, as Raja of Bobbili resigned the post.
+He was unwilling to support the anti-Hindi agitation because he was negotiating with the then Congress government on the tax to his estates.
 Soon under Periyar’s leadership, through a resolution moved by C.N.Annadurai, (Anna) then joint secretary in a party conference, Justice Party re-christened itself as ‘Dravidar Kazhagam’

 But the youth, brought into the movement by Periyar himself, had different ambitions for themselves.
-Among them was Anna, a orator, and a writer with a unique style.
-He had refused to share Periyar’s view that August 15 1947 was a black day.
+Among them was Anna, an orator, and a writer with a unique style.
+He had refused to share Periyar’s view that August 15, 1947, was a black day.
 Anna, being a writer himself had a love for Tamil while Periyar had called it as a barbaric language.